HugoPersson01/POWER-CABLE/README.md

 ## Want to know even more?

-"In the folder called "docs" you will find our final report, Lean Canvas, and more information about our product as a whole.
+In the folder called "docs" you will find our final report, Lean Canvas, and more information about our product as a whole.
   + Click here to get there ➔ [Documentaions](https://github.com/HugoPersson01/POWER-CABLE/tree/main/docs).

 ___